Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

-This report uses the same DNA data already uploaded and analyzed for your other DecodeMyBio reports.
+Decode+ uses the same DNA data already uploaded and analyzed for your other DecodeMyBio results.
 No new sample or upload is needed.

 Genes Analyzed